lbzfran/neuralnetwork/readme.md

 ./build.sh
 ```

-Alternatively, there is a build script available for Powershell.
+Alternatively, there is a build script available for Powershell (for Windows-based systems).

 ```pwsh
 .\build.ps1